There is a number of ways to save your boards, all of them are available in the Export menu on the board.

 Exporting frame to a CSV file

-As a result, you will have a CSV file with the board content put into columns in the following order: text - URL (if present on the board) - sticky note tags (if present on the board).
+As a result, you will have a CSV file with the board content put into a column in the following order: text - URL (if present on the board) - sticky note tags (if present on the board).

 You can also select several objects that include text and export them as a CSV file.